fs-linguistics/fs-linguistics.github.io/pages/hiwi.md

 YES.
 Unfortunately, a lot of Hiwis are not aware of this.
 To find out exactly how to take vacation etc., talk to who you're working for.
 You can also check the links below.

+## What else is important? / Hiwi letters

+You'll regularly receive letters from the LBV (Landesamt für Besoldung und Versorgung, the office that takes care of the salaries of everyone employed by the Bundesland incl. employees of public universities).
+Typically, you don't need to reply to these letters, just read and safekeep them.
+In general, some of them are sent to your home address and most are sent to the SfS.
+There is a box with Hiwi letters on the first floor (=the floor above the ground floor), in a small, usually open room opposite the SfS secretary's office and next to the kitchen.
+This box sits on a small table right next to the door.

 ## Useful links

 All of these are in German.
 Please let us know if any of these links are broken.